codenothing/Nlint/doc/Options.md

 	{
 	  logfile: Path to a logfile to store the results.
 Defaults to null.
 	  jslint: Path to custom JSLINT file.
 Defaults to null.
+	  buffer-wait: For pre-commit hooks and terminal output, time in milliseconds to wait for buffer to flush before exiting.
+	  verbose: Print out processing information.
+	  show-warnings: Prints out warning messages during processing.
+	  Nodelint-cli: Forcing auto-cli from Nodelint module(No need to call cli.js).
+	  Nodelint-pre-commit: For use in pre-commit hooks, can lint projects before allowing devs to commit.
 	}